MPiwowarski/Training_Schedule_V2.0/README.md

 - You can create a few accounts using the registration form.
 Names and passwords of users are stored in an XML database.
 Passwords are encrypted by MD5 so even you open the .xml file with all logins and passwords of users you won't get access to passwords in pure form.
 - There is an option to create PDF file with a training schedule using the option, located in the top menu after you log in.
 - Ability to send the PDF file to the provided email.
-- There is help section located also in the top menu to understand the functionality of the app and to solve the potential issues.
+- There is a help section located in the top menu to understand the functionality of the app and to solve the potential issues.